GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-114/index.md

 ## `text-wrap:balance`. {: #text-wrap-balance}

-Use `text-wrap-balance` to improve text layouts.
+Use `text-wrap: balance` to improve text layouts.
 The animation below shows the difference you can make with this one line.

 <figure>
   {% Video